-CGH (HKEX: 384), which Fortune Oil is a major shareholder, is one of China’s largest independent natural gas services operators, principally engaged in the investment, construction and management of city gas pipeline infrastructure, gas terminals, storage facilities and gas logistic systems，distribution of natural gas and LPG to residential, industrial and commercial users, construction and operation of CNG / LPG gas refuelling stations, and development and application of natural gas and LPG related technologies.
+CGH (HKEX: 384), which Fortune Oil is a major shareholder, one of the largest cross-regional integrated gas supply and service providers in China, principally engaged in the investment, construction and management of city gas pipeline infrastructure, gas terminals, storage facilities and gas logistic systems，distribution of natural gas and LPG to residential, industrial and commercial users, construction and operation of CNG / LPG gas refuelling stations, and development and application of natural gas and LPG related technologies.

-As at 31 March 2016, CGH supplies natural gas to 315 cities in 28 provinces, municipalities and autonomous regions, covering an urban population of over 100 million, and owns and operates 15 long-distance natural gas pipeline projects, 571 compressed/ liquefied natural gas refuelling stations for vehicles, 1 coal bed methane project, 98 LNG distribution projects and over 1,000 LPG distribution points.
-During the financial year (“FY”) 2015/2016, CGH sold approximately 10 billion cubic metres of natural gas and 3.1 million tonnes of LPG.
-CGH is also China’s largest LPG service operator and has also secured an important position in LNG’s imports and sales markets.
+As at 31 March 2018, CGH has established 495 exclusive piped gas projects (including 145 county and distract level coal replacement projects in 26 provinces, cities and autonomous regions, natural gas supply covering an urban population of over 124 million, and owns and operates 14 long-distance natural gas pipeline projects, 580 compressed/ liquefied natural gas refuelling stations for vehicles, 1 coal bed methane project, 100 LPG distribution projects and 19 integrated energy supply projects.
+During the financial year (“FY”) 2017, CGH sold approximately 18.7 billion cubic metres of natural gas and 4.03 million tonnes of LPG.
+CGH is also China’s largest integrated LPG service operator and has also secured an important position in LNG’s imports and sales markets.

-2. Logistic operation, supply and refuelling of aviation fuel infrastructure
+2. Jet Fuel infrastructure operation, fuel supply and refuelling business

-Established in 1998, South China Bluesky Aviation Oil Company Limited ("Bluesky") is the largest State Council approved civil aviation joint venture between CNAF (51%), Fortune Oil (24.5%) and BP PLC (24.5%).
-It is responsible for the sourcing, storage, transportation, sales and refuelling services at 24 airports in 5 central and southern provinces, including the cities of Guangzhou, Nanning, Guilin, Changsha, Wuhan and Zhengzhou, serving over 100 national and international airlines.
-In 2015, Bluesky provided safe and reliable fuel supply for 574,800 aircraft and sold over 4 million tonnes of aviation fuel, which accounted for about 20% of China’s aviation refuelling market.
+Established in 1998, South China Bluesky Aviation Oil Company Limited ("Bluesky") is the largest State Council approved civil aviation joint venture between CNAF, Fortune Oil and BP PLC.
+It is responsible for the sourcing, storage, transportation, sales and refuelling services at 27 airports in 5 central and southern provinces, including the cities of Guangzhou, Nanning, Guilin, Changsha, Wuhan and Zhengzhou, serving 165 national and international airlines.
+In 2017, Bluesky provided safe and reliable fuel supply for 692,000 aircrafts and sold over 5.1 million tonnes of aviation fuel, which accounted for about 20% of China’s aviation refuelling market.

 China's civil aviation sector is currently at a stage of high growth.
 The prospects for Guangzhou Baiyun International Airport, one of China’s three most important international aviation hubs, is enormously promising.
-Baiyun Airport serves 118 international routes, 129 domestic routes, and operates 3 runways and 1 terminal.
+Now Baiyun Airport serves over 300 routes, including 157 international routes and operates 3 runways and 2 terminals.
 By 2025, it will have 5 runways and 3 terminals.